arama42/psychosis-indicators/README.md

 12. **left_hand_state** & **right_hand_state**: str [‘Closed’, ‘Open’]
 - It determines whether a hand is ‘CLOSED’ or ‘OPEN’ based on the euclidean distance between THUMB_TIP and INDEX_TIP landmarks.

+## Visual Features using Raw file & Extraction - Using landmarks.ipynb and features.ipynb

+The visual features mentioned in the previous is also split into two separate processes that can be executed independently.
+This is done so that the processes can be made more efficient in the future as the training data size increases.
+**landmarks.ipynb** : This file generates landmarks on the input video files and the raw landmark coordinates are saved to a CSV file.
+Input directory(input_dir) is a folder containing the video file for either CHR or HC.
+Output directory(output_dir) will have the final raw csv file, and output video with annotated landmarks saved.
+**features.ipynb** : This file will read the raw landmarks CSV file and perform missing value imputation, and smoothing( moving average smoothing, window size can be adjusted with window_size parameter).
+All the gesture features mentioned in the previous step is now extracted from this raw data.
+Output directory(output_dir) is the directory containing raw csv file, the features will be saved in the same directory with -features.csv suffix.

 ## Acoustic Features - Extracted Using acoustic_feature.ipynb
 1. **Avg_pitch**: float